-For Trans Awareness Week, we spoke to Lucy (he/him) about what it’s like navigating the health system as a trans person.
+Our Trans Awareness Week Q&A with Lucy (he/him) shines a light on what it’s like navigating the health system as a trans person.
 Lucy spoke about the healthcare barriers that can exist for many trans people and the changes he would like to see to make sure that all trans people can get access informed and non-judgemental care.

 Thanks so much for your insights Lucy!